Victim Support Worker (Part-Time, Saturdays Only)

-The Victim Support Worker provides street level access (through Bissell Centre and Boyle Street Community Services) to programs and services available for victims of crime.
-Assistance provided includes crisis intervention, intensive case management, advocacy, information, supported referrals, outreach assistance, eligibility requirements, financial literacy and follow up support.
-The Victim Support Worker builds community relationships with other inner city agencies to increase awareness of Victims Services Programs.
-Some evening and weekend work required.
+Currently, Bissell Centre is looking for the right individual to fill the position of Victim Support Worker (part-time Saturdays only).
+The key function of this position is to provide street level access (through Bissell Centre and Boyle Street Community Services) to programs and services available for victims of crime.
+Assistance provided includes crisis intervention, intensive case management, advocacy, information, supported referrals, outreach assistance, eligibility requirements, financial literacy and follow-up support.
+The Victim Support Worker builds community relationships with other inner-city agencies to increase awareness of Victims Services Program.

 The ideal candidate would possess the following qualifications:

-- Minimum of two years related employment experience, preferably victim support services
+- Minimum of one year related employment experience

 - Alberta Class 5 License, satisfactory driver’s abstract and a vehicle